opendatateam/udata/docs/api-tokens.md

 ## Previous system

-The old system stored a single JWS (JSON Web Signature) token as a field (`apikey`) directly on the `User` document.
-This had several limitations:
+The old system generated a JWS (JSON Web Signature) token but never actually verified or decoded it — authentication was a simple string comparison against the `apikey` field stored in plaintext on the `User` document.
+The JWS format added no security value since it was treated as an opaque string.

 - **One key per user**: generating a new key invalidated the previous one, breaking any integration still using it.
 - **Plaintext stored in DB**: the token was stored as-is, so a database leak directly exposed all API keys.